 A good network, both online and personal, is crucial for a successful crowdfunding project.
 People are most likely to support people they know or have a connection with.
 This is why having a good social media presence will really help with project promotion and awareness, and most importantly with bringing in the donations!

 A good network doesn’t just mean a big network, often with networks it is about quality not quantity!
-If your network is of people who have an interest in the area you are crowdfunding for then the project has a greater chance of success.
+If your network is of people who have an interest in the area you are crowdfunding for then the project has a good chance of success.